vgwb/Antura/Assets/_discover/_quests/PL_01 Warsaw/PL_01 _README design notes.md

 - **NPC:** Mermaid of Warsaw
 - **Story:** After helping all the places in Warsaw, the player finally returns the sword to the Mermaid.
 - **Fact:** She is a symbol of Warsaw and protects the city.
-- **Reward:** The Mermaid thanks the player, closes the main story loop, gives the outro, and starts the final quiz.
+- **Reward:** The Mermaid thanks the player and starts the final quiz.

 ### Final Assessment